Formal Relationships Between Geometrical and Classical Models for Concurrency

-This paper constitutes a first step towards formally linking geometric models with other models for concurrency.
-The links might appear as intuitive, but the formal step we are making underlines subtle differences between the models, and unravels interesting phenomena (besides being necessary for being able to relate semantics given in different styles) such as the fact that persistent set types of methods for tackling the state-space explosion problem can be seen as searching for retracts of the state space, in the algebraic topological sense.
+This paper constitutes a major step towards formally relating geometric models with other models for concurrency.
+The links might appear as intuitive, but the formal step we are making underlines subtle differences between the models: there are many variants of the models, all of which can be embedded in the model of HDA, which allows us to precisely characterize the outcomes of choosing one of the other variant of the models.
+We have done our best to express in categorical terms how to construct one variant from the other.
+In particular, most models admits the following variations: \begin{itemize} \item events can be labeled or not, \item morphisms can be strict or partial, \item the multiplicity of an event can be taken in account or not, \item in the case where the events are labeled, morphisms between labels can be strict or not. \end{itemize} It turns out from this study that \emph{strongly labeled} HDA seem to be the right notion of HDA, at least for comparing with most other common models of concurrency.
+This also unravels interesting phenomena (besides being necessary for being able to relate semantics given in different styles) such as the fact that persistent set types of methods for tackling the state-space explosion problem can be seen as searching for retracts of the state space, in the algebraic topological sense.
 We end this article by making some hypotheses on further relationships, with event structures and Petri nets in particular.

-\paragraph{Related work.} In this paper, we extend Winskel's results of~\cite{winskel-nielsen:models-concur} which includes adjunctions between transition systems, event structures, trace languages, asynchronous transition systems and Petri nets.
+\paragraph{Related work.} In this paper, we extend Winskel's results~\cite{winskel-nielsen:models-concur}, which include adjunctions between transition systems, event structures, trace languages, asynchronous transition systems and Petri nets which are still an active research area~\cite{staton2010expressivity}.
 A first step towards comparing higher-dimensional automata (a form of geometric semantics we are considering here), Petri nets, and event structures is reported in~\cite{vanglabbeek:pn-cs-hda}.
-First steps towards the comparison between cubical sets (another form of geometric semantics) and transition systems, as well as transition systems with independence were described in~\cite{EGCubical} but never formally published.
+Also, an investigation of the comparison between cubical sets (another form of geometric semantics) and transition systems, as well as transition systems with independence was started in~\cite{EGCubical}, but never formally published.

-We describe right adjoint functors from the categories of transition systems, asynchronous transition systems, Petri nets and prime event structures of~\cite{winskel-nielsen:models-concur}, to HDA.
-By general theorems, these functors transport limits onto limits, hence preserve classical parallel semantics based on pullbacks, by synchronized products~\cite{AASystemes}, as the ones in transition systems or the ones of \cite{winskel-nielsen:models-concur}.